 Less than two weeks before curbs were set to take effect, U.S. District Judge Robert Wilkins in Washington ruled that the 2010 Dodd-Frank Act required more study before setting caps on positions in oil, natural gas, wheat and other commodities.
 The Commodity Futures Trading Commission failed to first assess if the rule, slated to take effect Oct.
 12, was necessary and appropriate under the law, the judge ruled Sept.
 28.

 The lawsuit, filed in federal court in December by the Securities Industry and Financial Markets Association and the International Swaps and Derivatives Association Inc., was part of the financial industry’s efforts to challenge Dodd-Frank, the law enacted following the 2008 credit crisis.
-The associations represent JPMorgan Chase & Co., Goldman Sachs Group Inc. (GS), Morgan Stanley (MS) and other banks and energy trading firms.
+The associations represent JPMorgan Chase & Co., Goldman Sachs Group Inc. (GS:US), Morgan Stanley (MS:US) and other banks and energy trading firms.

-The so-called position limits rule spurred more than 13,000 public comments from supporters such as Delta Air Lines Inc. (DAL) and opponents including Barclays Plc.
+The so-called position limits rule spurred more than 13,000 public comments from supporters such as Delta Air Lines Inc. (DAL:US) and opponents including Barclays Plc.
 (BARC)

 After the ruling, Gary Gensler, CFTC chairman, said in a statement, “I believe it is critically important that these position limits be established as Congress required,” adding that “we are considering ways to proceed.”